 How?
 Energy suppliers calculate the contract offer they provide to a business for their energy supply.
-This includes the wholesale cost of gas or electricity at that moment, and other costs incurred from the Grid for using the gas pipes or electricity cables to transport the energy to your premises.
-Along with other commodity charges incurred.
-Then there are government taxes and levies as well to be included.
+This includes the wholesale cost of gas or electricity at that moment, and other costs incurred from the Grid such as transmissions and distribution charges for using the gas pipes or electricity cables to transport the energy to your premises.
+Along with other non-commodity charges incurred.
+Then there are government taxes and levies on top of this.

 And then there is the energy suppliers’ profit margin.

 In our experience, energy companies simply don’t look after small and medium sized businesses.
 The prices they offer these businesses are significantly higher than the ‘base rate’.
 We know, we have access to their base rate (which includes their smaller profit margin).

 However, for a small business that doesn’t use as much energy as a factory, for example, the energy supplier will usually look to increase their profit margin where possible.
 In the same way as an unscrupulous broker will add large increments to the price per kWh, so will your energy supplier.